dagnir/solutions-to-sicp/chapter2/section1.md

   (cdr (cdr r)))
 ```

-Finally, we can define `width-rect` and `height-rect` in terms of the above procedure:
+Finally, we can define `width-rect` and `height-rect` in terms of the above procedures:

 ```scheme
 (define (height-rect r)